Vicg853/VIcg853/README.md

 ## Skills...
-Well, I love the whole stack, but at the moment, I'm focused on fullstack:
+Well, I love the whole-stack, but at the moment, I'm focused on the full stack:

 <br/>